azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - I am too hot

 24. Train and test your model.
 Did you get the expected test results?
-25. Enter one more utterance, "room needs vacuuming".
+25. Enter one more utterance, `room needs vacuuming`.
 There is some new functionality.
 Notice the predicted label/entity was suggested for you.
 Confirm the **Housekeeping** entity.
 Train and test your model.

     !["The screenshot shows the new machine learning prediction for the utterance.
 The user did not have to select the phrase and associated it with the entity."](media/2020-06-28-10-03-57.png "Machine learning entity prediction")

-26. Right-click on the **ChatMessageSentimentFunction** project.
+26. Right-click on the **ChatMessageSentimentFunction** project in Visual Studio.
 Select **Publish App** from the Visual Studio menu.

 27. When the publish process completes, select **Manage** from the toolbar, then select **Azure Resources** from the left menu.
 In the **Starter_Key** section, the URL is available in the **Example Query** textbox.